git town append

 \

 We are on the feature-1 branch.
-After running git append feature-2, our repository will have this branch setup:
+After running git town append feature-2, our repository will have this branch setup:

 main